staff-code/staff-code/src/ui/variants/bbCode/acp/README.txt

-Installation instructions
+StaffCode installation instructions

 - Download the `.zip` file from GitHub release page.
 - Drag `BravuraTextBB.otf` and `BravuraTextBB.woff` to your `assets/fonts` folder.
 - Drag `staffCode.js` to your `assets/javascripts` folder.
+- In Admin Control Panel -> Posting -> BBCodes click "Add a new BBCode".
-- In ACP, fill in the "BBCode Usage" field with:
+- Fill in the BBCode usage field with:

 {{BBCODE_USAGE}}

-- In ACP, fill in the "HTML Replacement" field with:
+- Fill in the "HTML Replacement" field with:

 {{HTML_REPLACEMENT}}

-- In ACP, fill in the "Help line" field with:
+- Fill in the "Help line" field with:

 {{HELP_LINE}}